erp12/pyshgp/README.md

 Feel free to submit a pull request if you have any additions to make.

 #### In Progress Features
--	Add tournament selection
--	Add input instructions
--	String instructions
+-	More complete string instructions
+-   Add string mutation to Uniform Mutation algorithm
 -	More benchmark problems
 -	Utility functions to filter registered instructions by type